jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Create customer _POST_.md

             options:
               isConfirmedAutomatically: false
               onConfirmed:
-                type: action.execute-entity #action to execute the delete
+                # Action to execute the delete.
+                type: action.execute-entity
                 options:
-#Use the REST data provider to call the delete function.
+                  # Use the REST data provider to call the delete function.
                   provider: DATA_PROVIDER_REST
                   entity: customers
-                  method: delete #Delete the record from the local SQLite table
+                  # Delete the record from the local SQLite table.
+                  method: delete
                   goBack: stay
+                  # Delete the record from the REST service
+                  function: rest-delete-customer
-                  function: rest-delete-customer #Delete the record from the REST service
+                  # Delete the record from the REST service using the custId.
-#Specifiy the function parameters required by the function to delete the customer, in this example custId
-                  functionParameters:
+                  parameters:
                     custId: =$number(@ctx.current.item.id) #id of customer record to be deleted in REST service
+                  # Delete the record from the local SQLite table.
                   data:
                     id: =@ctx.current.item.id #id of customer to be deleted from local data provider
               modal:
                 title: Are you sure?
                 description: =('Press Confirm to permanently delete ' & @ctx.current.item.companyName)
-# Add an action which adds a button to the bottom of the jig to go to the new customer form (jig)
+# Add an action which adds a button to the bottom of the jig
+# to go to the new customer form (jig)
 actions:
   - children:
       - type: action.go-to